astropy/astropy-APEs/APE23.rst

 The original scope of the Astropy project was to develop a single core package, and it was decided at the time that the only required dependency should be Numpy to maximize portability across platforms and ease of installation.
-Since then however, there has been three instances where a required dependency has been added to the core package (packaging, PyERFA and PyYAML), along with 19 'optional' dependencies.
+Since then however, there has been four instances where a required dependency has been added to the core package (packaging, PyERFA, PyYAML, and astropy-iers-data), along with 21 'optional' dependencies.
 The extensive use of optional dependencies can cause frustration for users who don't realise that some dependencies are not installed by default, and there are no clear guidelines for the core package or other